jndiogo/sibila/docs/installing.md

 ## Installation

-Sibila requires Python 3.9+ and uses the llama-cpp-python package for local models and OpenAI's API to access remote models like GPT-4.
+Sibila requires Python 3.9+ and uses the llama-cpp-python package for local models and OpenAI/Mistral/other libraries to access remote models.

 Install Sibila from PyPI by running: